CARLOS SANDOVAL MENDOZA

 Curator HMTH: Peter Hammel

-Mextoys grew out of La Pasión según la gente — the same vision, stripped to its material core.
-If La Pasión revealed the Passion play as a collective game that everyone agrees to play while knowing it's fake, Mextoys asked what a game actually is: an automated behavior, a learned repetition, a body doing what it was programmed to do.
+Mextoys grew out of La Pasión según la Gente — the same vision, stripped to its material core.
+If La Pasión revealed the Passion play as a collective game that everyone agrees to play while knowing it's staged, Mextoys asked what a game actually is: an automated behavior, a learned repetition, a body doing what it was programmed to do.

 What the stage theatricalizes, the video documents.
 What the video documents, the stage handles differently.
 Some elements belong only to one world, some cross between them — but the two worlds never fully coincide.
 The audience sits at the threshold between fiction and document, unable to resolve them into a single frame.
 The piece does not help.

 Mextoys was my first fully realized multimedia piece, and the first in which I consciously placed humans as machines at the center — not as a metaphor but as an observable condition.
 Looking at humans is like looking at a machine zoo.
-Mextoys was where I first realized the nature of my relationship to society.
+This is where I first recognized the nature of my relationship to society: not as something outside of me but as a social-acoustic field in which I was already embedded — coordinated, repetitive, and not nearly as free as I had assumed.